zcrutcher/gradingProblem/README.md

 - Student 4 received a grade below 38, so the grade will not be modified and the student's final grade is 33.

 url: https://www.hackerrank.com/challenges/grading/problem?isFullScreen=true

+## C# Solution

+The C# solution can be found in cSharp/cSharp/Rounding.cs C# Tests can be found in cSharp/cSharp.Tests/RoundingTests.cs

+## JS Solution

+The JS solution can be found in js/index.js
+JS Tests can be found in js/index.test.js